HBLocker/RouterOS/Readme.md

     printf("%s %d\n","spiFlashIoctl",0x37);
   }
   ```
-  Once a return value of Not -45 has been returned a subrotutine will be called finaly initaliying the update sequence.
+  Once a return value of Not -45 has been returned, a subrotutine will be called to inact the update sequence.

    ``` c
  LAB_0001195c: